 Unfortunately, this now means I have to change my grocery shopping and eating habits tremendously.
 Carrageenan is used as a stabilizer, sweetener, and gelling agent in all kinds of foods, including “healthy” packaged foods you find at Whole Foods and Trader Joe’s.
 Generally speaking, you may find it in dairy and dairy-free products such as cream cheese, coffee creamer, and ice creams.
 It’s an extremely rare food allergy to have, so I’m hoping this post can be a resource for anyone trying to avoid this sneaky natural additive.

 Here are some of the brands and foods which contain carrageenan that I’m avoiding.

-- Protein Bars: Pure Protein (what I initially had a reaction to)
+- Protein Bars: Pure Protein

 - Soy Milk: Silk, Kirkland, Pacific Foods

 - Almond Milk: Pacific Foods, Trader Joe’s

 - Coffee Creamer: Nestle Coffee Mate, International Delight, Silk, So Delicious (not something I typically consume)

 - Whipped Cream: Reddi-Whip, Land O Lakes, Starbucks

 - Sour Cream: Lucerne